-Keeping a refrigerator in your garage is not bad if you understand all the complications from that decision and prepare appropriately for them.
+Keeping a refrigerator in your garage is not bad if you understand all the complications of that decision and prepare appropriately for them.
 Suppose you live in an area that gets very cold in the winter or very hot in the summer.
-In that case, you need to ensure your refrigerator can handle extreme temperatures.
+In that case, you must ensure your refrigerator can handle extreme temperatures.

 The rest of the article will show what happens when you keep a refrigerator in the garage.
-Also, watch out for tips to keep in mind if you choose to move your refrigerator to the garage.
+Also, watch out for tips to remember if you move your refrigerator to the garage.

 What Happens When You Keep a Refrigerator in the Garage?

 Therefore, a fridge in a garage will have to work harder than one in the kitchen, for example.
 Especially if the ambient temperature in the garage starts to veer towards extremes.

-If you live in an area where the temperatures reach (or surpass) these limits, your fridge will find it challenging to work efficiently.
-In most houses, the garage is always hotter or colder than your living areas.
+When you live somewhere where the temperatures reach (or surpass) these limits, your fridge doesn’t work as efficiently.

-In hot weather, the compressor constantly runs as it attempts to keep the compartment cold.
+In hot weather, the compressor constantly runs to keep the compartment cold.
 This will lead to higher energy consumption and quickly wear down the refrigerator’s parts.

 Tips for Keeping a Fridge in the Garage